 - Optional controllers (left/right/case)

 The second-generation device from Black Shark is special for a number of reasons.
-One, it has among the lowest latency response of any phone on the market (43.5ms), ensuring super-fast response to any trigger-finger screen presses.
-Two, it has a dedicated gaming mode - called Ludicrous mode (sorry Tesla) - that allows for maximum output from the Snapdragon 855 CPU, helped along with its up-to-12GB RAM offering (the current maximum you'll find anywhere).
-Three, the screen has a pressure-sensitive deep press that can be customised for left/right sides of the screen to enable additional actions to be mapped in certain games.
+It has a dedicated gaming mode - called Ludicrous mode (sorry Tesla) - that allows for maximum output from its Snapdragon 855 CPU, helped along with its up-to-12GB RAM offering (the current maximum you'll find anywhere).
+The screen also has a pressure-sensitive deep press that can be customised for left/right sides of the screen to enable additional actions to be mapped in certain games.

-If you invest in the twin controllers - which clip onto a rear case and pair with the handset via Bluetooth - then you'll have a veritable gaming machine that's a cut of the price compared to many flagship handsets, starting at just £475 for the lowest-spec handset.
-That's almost crazy cheap considering what you're getting.
+If you invest in the twin controllers - which clip onto a rear case and pair with the handset via Bluetooth - then you'll have a veritable gaming machine that's a cut of the price compared to many flagship handsets.

 If you're looking for downsides then the lack of higher-resolution display and faster refresh rate are about the only nitpicks you'll find with this device.
-But at this price point, it's hard to complain at all really.
+But at this price point, it's hard to complain at all.
+A third-generation device is also in the works - which we'll be reviewing in the future.

 Razer Phone 2